dnd-al-krk/zasady-opk/content_catalog.md

 ### [The Bleeding Veil](https://www.dmsguild.com/product/387069/The-Bleeding-Veil-WBWDCANDL02)

 **Informacje o przygodzie:**
 The discovery of the thin veil between Amn and the fey domain of Andelein has demonstrated how fragile Amn's economy and food supply are against the whims of the archfey, Alindaya.
-Adventurers of your renown must go into the Feywild, figure out what is causing this â€śthin veilâ€ť, and bring stability to the lives of the citizens of Amn.
+Adventurers of your renown must go into the Feywild, figure out what is causing this thin veil, and bring stability to the lives of the citizens of Amn.
 Part two of the Thin Veil Series.
 A Four-Hour Adventure for Tier 2 Characters.
 Optimized for APL 8.

 **Komentarz**
 Przygoda dodana seryjnie jako "brak uwag"